Americans exude joy on Gay Pride Day after court ruling

 After Sunday’s ceremony, one of the men called Cuomo an “LGBT hero” and said the experience was “a dream come true.”

-Tens of thousands of people attended pride parades in Chicago, San Francisco and Minneapolis, culminating a weekend of festivities in those cities.
-The events and parades mark the 46th anniversary of a police raid at the Stonewall Inn, setting off protests widely credited with the start of the U.S. gay rights movement.
+Tens of thousands of people were expected to attend gay-pride parades in Chicago, San Francisco and Minneapolis, culminating a weekend of festivities in those cities.

 The court ruled on Friday that the Constitution’s guarantees of due process and equal protection under the law mean that states cannot ban marriages between two men or two women.
 With the landmark ruling, marriage becomes legal for all people in all 50 states.